Raghav1909/ylytic-internship/README.md

 # Ylytic Internship Assignment

-This is a simple Flask application that demonstrates search functionality on top of an existing API.
+This is a simple Flask application that demonstrates search functionality on top of an existing API [https://app.ylytic.com/ylytic/test](https://app.ylytic.com/ylytic/test).

 ## Deployment